Updated:

 For example, Nike sponsored the Women’s World Cup Soccer event in 1999 and the United States’ Speed skating team in the 2002 Winter Olympics (Enderle et al, 2000, p.18).
 Nike has revamped its computer systems to optimize it branding strategies worldwide.

-By systematically analyzing new markets, it has attained global prominence in these market sections-such as fashion and soccer- that it once ignored.
+By systematically analyzing new markets, it has attained global prominence in these market sections as fashion and soccer- that it once ignored.
 Nike has also marketed effectively new brands such as hockey skates, Hurley International skateboard gear, Bauer in-line, Converse retro-style and Cole Haan dress shoes to global status (Holmes, 2004, p.5).

-The current position of Nike in the Market is fairly stronger when compared to its competitors.
+The current position of Nike in the Market is fairly strong when compared to its competitors.
 This is attributed majorly to its international operations that have enabled it record significant sales.
 For instance, Nike sponsored over 80% of China’s teams during the 2008 Olympic Games.

 It is thus projected that sales revenues accruing from Olympic Games will sustain Nike’s stock price in the short run.
 In addition, the firm plans to increase its supply chain in China from the current 290 cities to over 450 cities in three years time.

-Nike was once a minor player in the soccer section but is currently making massive investment in the sport.
+Nike was once a minor player in the soccer section but is currently making massive investments in the sport.
 For instance, in 2007, Nike acquired Umbro to solidify its status in the soccer section.
 The firm’s entry in the soccer field contributed to the global prominence of its brand when five teams-sponsored by Nike- qualified for the quarterfinal stage of the 2008 European Championship.

 Nike’s entry into the soccer industry will also enhance its brands and sales in Russia and South America which are emerging markets (Kirtikumar, 2008, p.9).
 In the previous three financial years, the index for correlation between Nike and consumer discretionary segment has been 0.012 which implies that the stock of the firm is not related in any way to the movement of consumer discretionary segment.
-This is due to the fact that majority of consumer discretionary stock rely a lot on United States for their returns whereas Nike does not (Kirtikumar, 2008, p.13).
+This is due to the fact that majority of consumer discretionary stocks rely a lot on United States for their returns whereas Nike does not (Kirtikumar, 2008, p.13).

-Theoretical and literature analysis of stages of growth of Nike
+Theoretical and Literature Analysis of Stages of Growth of Nike

 Nike is generally identified as the major player in the sportswear industry due to its significant sales volume, market share and global accomplishments.
 The firm was founded in early 1970s and its names-Nike and Swoosh- represent its major achievements in the sports apparel industry.

 In early 1980s, Nike International was established to manage the firm is growing global business, which entailed over 39 countries.
-By early 1990s, the firm recorded over $2.2billion in sales revenues and had a workforce of over 5280 employees.
+By early 1990s, the firm recorded over $ 2.2 billion in sales revenues and had a workforce of over 5280 employees.

 The firm’s worldwide operations has persisted at an extraordinary rate such that in 2006, its sales volume surpassed the $16 billion mark with a gross profit of over $7 billion and a workforce of over 28500 workers globally (Stonehouse & Minocha, 2008, p.25).